-The EZSIT Leaning Stool models were developed in response to user feedback about other options in sit-stand seating.
-Many users found the seats and backs on other models too small and narrow, making those models uncomfortable for extended work sessions.
-The EZSIT Leaning Stool, with its increased cushioning and greater surface areas, can provide comfort and support to users small and large, and for lengthy work sessions.
-The large 18.7" by 13" seat tilts from 0° to 15° and generous padding provides support without sacrificing comfort.
-Models ELS-B-11122 and ELS-B-S-11128 include a matching, heavily padded oversized back with a shallow curvature to accommodate broad-backed individuals.
+The EZSIT Leaning Stool models were developed in response to client feedback about other options in sit-stand seating.
+Many found the seats and backs on other models too small and narrow, making those models uncomfortable for extended work sessions.
+The EZSIT Leaning Stool, with its increased cushioning and greater surface areas, can provide comfort and support to a full range of builds and sizes, especially for lengthy work sessions.
+The large 18.7" by 13" seat tilts from 0° to 15° to accommodate both sitting and leaning and generous padding provides support without sacrificing comfort.
+Models ELS-B-11122 and ELS-B-S-11128 include a matching, heavily padded and oversized back with a shallow curvature to accommodate broad-backed individuals.
 Independent angle adjustment on the back of these models ensures that a comfortable upright posture can be maintained regardless of the chosen seat angle.

-Users who have adopted a leaning or semi-seated stance over either traditional seating or full-time standing might well appreciate the extra comfort offered by the EZSIT Leaning Stool.
+Those who have adopted a leaning or semi-seated stance over either traditional seating or full-time standing may well appreciate the extra comfort offered by the EZSIT Leaning Stool.

 Reduces Weight Load on Legs and Feet

 - Using a sit-stand stool such as the EZSIT can significantly reduce the weight load borne by the ankles, knees, and hips.
-Users can potentially transfer 60% or more of their weight onto the seat as an alternative to solely standing.
+There is potential to transfer 60% or more of one's weight onto the seat as an alternative to solely standing.
 This transfer greatly reduces the strain that the joint surfaces are subjected to and offers a potential reduction in risk of damage to these key joints.

 Reduces Risk of Lower Limb Circulation Problems

-- Static standing has been identified as a contributing factor in the development of edema (swelling of the lower legs).
+- Static standing has been identified as a contributing factor in the development of edema (swelling) of the lower legs.
 When the muscles of the lower legs are not being flexed they cannot pump blood and fluids through the circulatory system.
-When leaning or sitting on the EZSIT Stool the user can more easily flex these muscles.
+Leaning or sitting on the EZSIT Stool lets individuals more easily flex these muscles.